arniesaha/foshizzle/README.md

-# Foshizzle - is an extension of Plaid v1.0 with DeviantArt support
+# Foshizzle - is an extension of Plaid v1.0 with Deviantart support

 <img src="screenshots/plaid_demo.gif" width="300" align="right" hspace="20">